SystemsGenetics/GEMmaker/docs/installation.rst

 Installing GEMmaker
 ~~~~~~~~~~~~~~~~~~~

-Once all of the necessary software dependencies have been installed, clone GEMmaker into your working directory and checkout the stable version of your choice:
+Once all of the necessary software dependencies have been installed, clone GEMmaker into your working directory:

 .. code:: bash

   nextflow clone SystemsGenetics/GEMmaker
-  cd GEMmaker
-  checkout v1.1